Tulip-Dev/tulip/doc/user/workspace.rst

 * **Projection**: select the orthogonal or classic perspective projection.

+* **Graph changing**: specify if the scene point of view must change when switching the graph to display.

 Note that some of the settings mentioned above can be modified through the quick access bar or with the right click menu in the main window.

 You might need to click on the refresh button, in the top right corner of the tab to apply the changes made in this tab.
 The tab can be closed by clicking on the cross near the tab's name.